marcglasberg/asyncredux.com/react/wait-for-condition.md

 This function also returns the action that completed the promise, which you can use to check its `status`.
-For example, if you want to assert that `MyFinalAction` failed by throwing an `UserException`:
+For example, if you want to assert that `MyFinalAction` failed by throwing a `UserException`:

 ```dart
 dispatch(StartAction());